Island hopping in the Canary Islands: complete guide

 The ferry route from Lanzarote to La Graciosa is one of the best island-hopping adventures you can try in the Canaries!
 The two islands are frequently connected and are very close.
 Also, island-hopping tickets are only €14 one-way with Líneas Marítimas Romero.

 Our favorite activity in La Graciosa is going on a boat tour around its coast.
-So, if you have enough time before you catch the last ferry back to Lanzarote usually around 18:00, hop on a boat and try to catch a glimpse of the magnificent dolphins that hang around this magical part of the Atlantic Ocean.
+So, if you have enough time before you catch the last ferry back to Lanzarote which is usually around 18:00, hop on a boat and try to catch a glimpse of the magnificent dolphins that hang around this magical part of the Atlantic Ocean.

 Tip: La Cocina beach is one of the most popular spots for dolphin-watching in La Graciosa.